Skip to content

 Do dynamic, interactive websites cost more?

 Yes.
 The biggest factor in figuring out how much a website will cost is how much functionality you want out of your website.
 Functionality of a website basically boils down to what the website does, as opposed to what the website looks like.
 For instance, if your website needs to calculate the costs of installing solar panels at a particular rate, over a particular time period, that would be website functionality.
+Artificial intelligence may even be required.
 The color and size of the font you use to display that rate, and where you display it on the screen, would be website design.

 Developing your website with a lot of complicated functionality will not only make your website more costly, it will make it impossible for many amateur developers.
 There is a big difference between a developer who can design and develop a website that simply displays a menu, and a website that allows a customer to build their own burger.
 Functionality also adds another element to the entire process: testing.
 Testing can take just as much time as developing, and you have to know what to test.
 For example there is something called edge cases.
 That is when you push your allowed parameters to their limits, and make sure your program still works.
 So, if you had a calculator as part of your website that would tell the customer the cost of painting their house, you would have to make sure that they could put in large numbers without getting a nonsense answer.
 Who knows, they might live in a mansion.